Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Right Turn at Intersection with the DP-5604Right Turn at Intersection with the DP-5604

 Stay on this road for 1/3 kilometer on a nice walker's lane, show below.
 Then turn left onto another long gravel lane at the 53.1 kilometer marker and a sign for the Casa Pepa.
 The Casa Pepa is a good 5.0 kilometers away in Santa Mariña.
-The turn to the left you can see in the distance, in the photo, just before the stand of trees at approximately 16.2 kilometers into the day.
+In the photo below, you can see the turn to the left in the distance, just before the stand of trees after approximately 16.2 kilometers into the day.

 Walkers Lane on the DP-5604Walkers Lane on the DP-5604